halepino/Covid19Vaccine_Hesitancy_Correlational_Analysis/README.md

 ### Author: https://github.com/halepino

 ## Overview
-This project was designed to draw insights into hesistant attitudes towards Covid-19 vaccination through correlational analysis hesitancy data, reports of Covid-19 impacts, demographics, and political influences at state and county levels.
+This project was designed to draw insights into hesistant attitudes towards Covid-19 vaccination.
+Corrrelational analysis was conducted between hesitancy data, reports of Covid-19 impacts, demographics, and political influences at state and county levels.
 Census Bureau datasets were gathered on the topic of Covid-19 impact, income loss during the pandemic, eviction or expecting eviction.

 ## Repo Contents
-Word - report
-html - same report
+** Code Files
+R - Data Cleaning
+R - Analysis Code
+** Final Reports

 ##